Absolute measurement of the exchange interaction in an InSb quantum well using Landau-level tunnelling spectroscopy

 This method has since been widely adopted in the study of low-dimensional systems and for the understanding of many-body effects in quantum wells.

 This enhancement in the exchange interaction is commonly linked to the polarization of electron spin of the spin-split Landau levels.
 Based on the findings of Fang and Stiles\cite{Fang1968}, Ando and Uemura\cite{Ando1974} predicted an oscillation in the g-factor originating from the electron spin polarization when the Landau levels intersect the Fermi energy.
 The nature of g-factor measurements is that they are relative measurements of energy splitting between two Landau levels, either using the tilted-field co-incidence\cite{Brosig2000,Fang1968,Yarlagadda1991,Tang2011,Haug1988,Giuliani1985,Lei2020,Gammag2013} or optical spectroscopic measurements\cite{Goldberg1989,Pinczuk1992}.
-Some studies of III-V semiconductors reported an oscillating g-factor\cite{Raymond1985,Sadofyev2002, Aleshkin2008} stemming from an flawed method of using the magnetic field positions of the maximum-minimum in Shubnikov de Haas (SdH) oscillations, as this approach overlooks the electrochemical potential oscillation and that variations in the effective g-factor $g^*$ do not affect the periodicity of quantum oscillations.\cite{Nizhankovskii1988,Nizhankovskii2011}
+Reports of oscillating g-factors in III-V semiconductors\cite{Raymond1985,Sadofyev2002,Aleshkin2008} stem partly from flawed Shubnikov-de Haas (SdH) analysis methods\cite{Nizhankovskii1988,Nizhankovskii2011} that misattribute periodicity shifts to $g^*$ variations.